AbdullmenemFayez/Data-Structures/README.md

 so the best case is O(log n) and worst O(n)

-* if you insert : 1 , 2 , 3 ,  4 , 5 , 6 to empty BTS you You will get an Lack of “balance” in the binary search Tree and become similar to LinkedList
+* if you insert: 1, 2 , 3,  4 , 5, 6 to empty BTS you will get a Lack of “balance” in the binary search Tree and become similar to LinkedList

 [<img src="images/Screenshot 2022-09-21 102514.png" width="150"/>](00)
 </h6>